Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Introduction

 If the system is composed of ideal spheres, the multipole expansions for the center-of-mass accelerations of the bodies only retain the monopole terms.
-This result shows that in $f(R)$ gravity, due to the presence of the scalar monopole term, the center-of-mass acceleration of a spherical body differs essentially from that of a point source, which highlights a key distinguishing feature of $f(R)$ gravity compared to GR.
-This fact highlights the importance of body sizes in determining orbital motion within multiple-body systems governed by $f(R)$ gravity.
-For the situation of non-spherical bodies, the multipole expansion for each body's center-of-mass acceleration reveals that its orbital motion is influenced by several factors: the deformation-induced gravitational potentials generated by other bodies, its own non-spherical mass distribution coupled to the monopole potentials caused by other bodies, and the interactions between its own higher-order multipole moments and those of other bodies.
-Of these factors, the deformations or non-spherical mass distributions of the bodies are characterized by their higher-order mass and scalar multipole moments, so the above conclusion further suggests that within the system, both the size and shape of the bodies can have significant impacts on the orbital motion of each body under $f(R)$ gravity.
-Finally, it should be noted that even if each body's size is far less than the typical separation between bodies in the system, the equations of motion for bodies in $f(R)$ gravity at the Newtonian order can not serve as a starting point of an approximation scheme because the scalar multipole terms do not get progressively smaller as the orders increase.
-In contrast, within GR, this conclusion does indeed hold due to the fact that the mass multipole terms decrease progressively with increasing order~\cite{Eric2014}.
+This result shows that in $f(R)$ gravity, due to the presence of the scalar monopole term, the center-of-mass acceleration of a spherical body differs essentially from that of a point source.
+This stands in contrast to the case of a massless scalar field, where the equivalence between a spherical body and a point source, a standard result in GR, is not a generally valid statement in scalar-tensor theories.
+Rather, the notion of sphericity itself depends on the specific definition of multipole moments adopted in such theories.
+This distinction highlights a key distinguishing feature of $f(R)$ gravity: regardless of definitional subtleties, it is the finite range of the massive scalar field that intrinsically makes the body size relevant even for spherically symmetric configurations.
+For non-spherical bodies, the multipole expansion for each body's center-of-mass acceleration reveals that its orbital motion is influenced by several factors: the deformation-induced gravitational potentials generated by other bodies, its own non-spherical mass distribution coupled to the monopole potentials caused by other bodies, and the interactions between its own higher-order multipole moments and those of other bodies.
+Of these factors, the deformations and non-spherical mass distributions are characterized by higher-order mass and scalar multipole moments, so this suggests that both the size and shape of the bodies can significantly impact orbital motion under $f(R)$ gravity.
+These multipole couplings also appear in GR and massless scalar-tensor theories.
+However, in GR, the mass dipole moment vanishes and higher-order mass multipole terms decay with order.
+While non-zero scalar dipole moments also appear in massless scalar-tensor theories, the truly distinctive feature in $f(R)$ gravity is that scalar multipole terms do not follow the standard hierarchical decay with order (due to the Yukawa kernel), which breaks the conventional power-counting and truncation expectations.